Flerp/RetroCake/README.md

 This installs the latest Stable Build of RetroArch.
 In case you wanted to revert from a nightly build.

-## Update RetroArch to the latest nightly
+## Update RetroArch to the Latest Nightly

 Updates RetroArch, self explanatory.

-## Generate Clean Retroarch.cfg
+## Generate Clean RetroArch.cfg

 This generates a RetroArch.cfg with nearly default settings\
 Changes made are as follows: